By Nick Dekker

-It’s almost here!
+It’s here!
 My absolute favorite time of the year: autumn.
 As much as I love summer and all its fun, autumn is when I come ALIVE!
 Cooler weather, cozier nights, gathering around campfires with s’mores.
 And best of all… fall beers.

 I especially love those seasonal beers that complement the weather: clean lagers in the summer, spicy holiday ales, big porters and stouts in the winter, sweet and hoppy IPAs (okay, those are good any time of year), and the sweet and malty offerings of autumn.

 Here are 12 fun autumn ales from Ohio breweries, from crisp Oktoberfest lagers to sweet pumpkin beers and everything in-between.